jprx/PacmanOS/README.md

-# M1 Hypervisor
+# PacmanOS
-Unnamed M1 hypervisor project
+An aarch64 operating system / hypervisor targetting the M1 chip, designed for architectural analysis

 Writing some bare metal rust code that runs on M1